Type AIII orbits in the affine flag variety of type A: Introduction

 In \cite[Proposition 2.2.6]{Yamamoto}, Yamamoto gave an explicit inductive algorithm to produce a $(p,q)$-clan $c(x) = (c_1, c_2, \dots, c_n)$ from a flag $x = (V_0, V_1, \dots, V_n)$.
-The algorithm involves some dimensional $K$-invariants in $x$, which are complicated to state.
-More details are given in \cite[\S2.2]{Yamamoto}.
-Nonetheless we follow similar ideas for the affine version in this work.
-See Definition~\ref{affine-dim-inv-def}.
+The algorithm involves some dimensional $K$-invariants of $x$; see~\cite[\S2.2]{Yamamoto}.
+Yamamoto proved that this algorithm is a bijection between the $K$-orbits on the set $Fl_n$ and $(p,q)$-clans \cite[Theorem 2.2.8]{Yamamoto}.
+Our goal here is to describe an affine generalization of the $K$-orbits.